vishaldhiman28/Spoken-To-Written-English/README.md

 ## Note:

    **For Above input  paragraph the incorrect output was a result of improper use of spaces after '.' and ',' .
-     So corrently you have to keep in mind while writting the paragraph to consider proper use of spaces.
+     So currently you have to keep in mind while writting the paragraph to consider proper use of spaces.
      Beacuse this is not an intelligence based program this is simple rule based.
      I will keep be updating the rules so that it can cover maximum cases.**